Crossley: Rolls-Royce Power Engineering

 NEI themselves, in 1989, merged with Rolls-Royce plc, and the company became part of the Allen Power Engineering – Crossley Engines division of the Rolls-Royce Industrial Power Group.
-This, in turn, became Crossley Engines division of Rolls-Royce Power Engineering, continuing to produce the Crossley-Pielstick range until 1995.
+This later became the Crossley Engines division of Rolls-Royce Power Engineering and continued to produce the Crossley-Pielstick range until 1995.

 The Crossley Works on Pottery Lane was closed on 27 February 2009, with what remains of the business being relocated to a Rolls-Royce factory in Dunfermline.
 Demolition of the works began in December 2009.

 Diesel engines

 Crossley Brothers built diesel engines for stationary, marine and locomotive use.
 There was a wide range of engines from six to 3200 horsepower (Crossley) and up to 9000 horsepower (Crossley-Pielstick).

 Their marine engines had a reputation for durability and reliability.
 However, their rush to be a part of the emerging railway traction market was an unmitigated disaster.

 Crossley apparently took one of its successful World War II Patrol Boat motors and re-engineered it for railway service.
 This resulted in the construction of;